 The saguaro cactus

-Here are 3 types of cacti that are not edible:
+Here are 3 types of cactus that are not edible:

-- The peyote (pronounced “peyote”) cactus contains several alkaloids, including mescaline;
+- The peyote cactus (pronounced "peyote") contains several alkaloids, including mescaline;

 - The San Pedro cactus contains a large number of alkaloids, including mescaline;